Security Officer & Host

 (Male, Age 35) from Kalispell, MT

 This is a REAL-LIFE job profile written by a Male aged 35 who works as a Security Officer & Host in Kalispell, MT.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 Opinions on your CAREER overall (i.e. not just your current job)

 Describe the type of organization you work for.

 Feed The Flathead Community Kitchen – about 10 paid positions, and another 60+ volunteer positions, we provide hot meals, drinks, food, commodities, and a safe, Christian environment for low income and homeless individuals and families.